 If you're out in the Waitaks, head to Titirangi and run the Pipeline Track for a scenic run.
 Go in the late afternoon and you’ll have the sun beaming through the native bush.
-Enjoy listening to the bird life and gaze at the amazing views while being at one with nature.
+Enjoy listening to the birdlife and gaze at the amazing views while being at one with nature.
 For a really challenging track—using the map above, do a loop starting at the south-western end of Exhibition Drive, get onto Pipeline, up Slip Track (a good steep workout) past Arataki visitors centre and then onto Beveridge.

 The Light Path

-The shared use pink cycle path that graces Auckland is short and sweet.
+The shared-use pink cycle path that graces Auckland is short and sweet.
 For something a little out of the ordinary run it at night, you’ll get to see the city light up and the reflection of the pink path underneath your gaze.

 Devonport To Takapuna

 If you're near the eastern beaches, jog along the suburban Vauxhall Road until it becomes Old Lake Road.
 Take a right onto Hamana Street and cruise along until it becomes Seacliffe Avenue.
 While there are some gentle slopes along the way, it all makes for good training.
 Turn left onto Winscombe Street and hey presto, you’re at Lake Road.
-Continue until you get to the heart of Takapuna and congratulate yourself on having run a not insignificant 6km.
+Continue until you get to the heart of Takapuna and congratulate yourself on having run a not-insignificant 6km.

 If you live near this city oasis, lucky you!
 You could do a different run every day for a week and still not have covered everything this park has to offer.
-Run around the base of the volcano and time your laps, and once you've got that sussed, challenge yourself with a run up to the summit (not for the faint-hearted).
+Run around the base of the volcano and time your laps, and once you've got that sussed, challenge yourself with a run-up to the summit (not for the faint-hearted).
 You'll be rewarded by a cooling breeze and the sight of the whole of Auckland laid at your feet.

-We all know and love Western Springs for its stadium and zoo, but it’s also one of the best running spots in Auckland.
+We all know and love Western Springs for its stadium and zoo, but it’s also one of the best running tracks in Auckland.
 The lake is surrounded by a wide footpath, perfect for getting your jog on.
 Three full loops (don’t take the shortcut) form a 5km-course.
 Six loops and—you guessed it—you’ve run 10km.
 There are no road crossings involved, meaning you can really get into your running zone.